5 Best Roland Electronic Drum Sets

 Cons

-• Still relatively expensive compared to acoustic drum kits
+• Still quite expensive compared to acoustic kits and other electronic drum sets

 Roland TD-27KV Electronic Drum Set